 Although it's so big, I had trouble finding the Trishaw Man, as you have to walk onto a parking lot to see him.

 Penang was the first Asian city, that felt calm and relaxing to me.
 Maybe it's the art that makes people happy again and again during their day?
 It definitely worked on me.

 What I find interesting about street art is how it is constantly changing.
 So if you find something cool and new in Penang, let us know in the comments!

 If you're one of the people I took pictures of – sorry.
 Please let me know if you'd like to be removed from this website.

 looking for a place to stay in Penang?
 I absolutely loved the 80s guesthouse on Love Lane.
-Great design and the nicest receptionist you'll ever meet (they are not paying me for this).
+Great design and the nicest receptionist you'll ever meet.

 They are not paying me for this, but please note that I'm an affiliate to booking.com and will earn a small percentage if you book anything through this link.
 Thank you for supporting Journey to Design.